 If all the people in the indoor gathering have been quarantining for at least 14 days and have tested negative for COVID-19, it might be a safer bet than gathering indoors with people who have been freely moving from place to place without getting tested.

 Regardless, your safety and peace of mind are more important than any event you're invited to.
-"It's tough, especially when face masks have become so politicized," Dr. Caudle says.
-"But we have to remember that COVID-19 is very real and it can impact anybody."
-She points out that many people may think that it's just like a cold and that they'll get over it, but this isn't the case for everyone.
+"We have to remember that COVID-19 is very real and it can impact anybody," Dr. Caudle says, pointing out that many people may think that it's just like a cold and that they'll get over it, but that's not the case for everyone.

-If you don't feel safe with the circumstances that your friends are going out in, don't go.
-In the midst of a pandemic, everyone should be understanding of everyone else's concerns.
-Plus, you can always catch up with friends with Zoom calls, FaceTimes, or Google Hangouts.
+If you don't feel safe with the circumstances in which your friends and family are celebrating, don't go.
+In the midst of a pandemic, hopefully friends and family will be understanding of any concerns.
+Plus, you can always catch up with Zoom calls, FaceTimes, or Google Hangouts.